MichaelTamm/userscripts/GitLab_Link_To_Jira/README.md

 # GitLab Link to Jira #

-Replaces the first occurrence of a Jira issue id in the title of a pull request/commit with a link to the Jira issue.
+Replaces the first occurrence of a Jira issue id in the title of a merge request with a link to the Jira issue.

 Only useful for [AUTOVIO](https://autovio.de) developers.